Transit map

 A transit map is a topological map in the form of a schematic diagram used to illustrate the routes and stations within a public transport system—whether this be bus, tram, rapid transit, commuter rail or ferry routes.
 Metro maps, subway maps, or tube maps of metropolitan railways are some common examples.

-The primary function of a transit map is to facilitating the passengers' orientation and navigation, helping them to efficiently use the public transport system and identify which stations function as interchange between lines.
+The primary function of a transit map is facilitating the passengers' orientation and navigation, helping them to efficiently use the public transport system and identify which stations function as interchange between lines.

 Transit maps can usually be found in the transit vehicles, at the platforms or in printed timetables.
 They are also accessible through digital platforms like mobile apps and websites, ensuring widespread availability and convenience for passengers.

 São Paulo Metro, Tamanduatei Station.
 Maps of the system can be seen at the sides (Mapa do Transporte Metropolitano).

 Tube map at Spalding railway station, Lincolnshire.

 History

 The mapping of transit systems was at first generally geographically accurate, but abstract route-maps of individual lines (usually displayed inside the carriages) can be traced back as early as 1908 (London's District line), and certainly there are examples from European and American railroad cartography as early as the 1890s where geographical features have been removed and the routes of lines have been artificially straightened out.
 But it was George Dow of the London and North Eastern Railway who was the first to launch a diagrammatic representation of an entire rail transport network (in 1929); his work is seen by historians of the subject as being part of the inspiration for Harry Beck when he launched his iconic London Underground map in 1933.

 After this pioneering work, many transit authorities worldwide imitated the diagrammatic look for their own networks, some while continuing to also publish hybrid versions that were geographically accurate.

 Early maps of the Berlin U-Bahn, Berlin S-Bahn, Boston T, Paris Métro, and New York City Subway also exhibited some elements of the diagrammatic form.

-The 2007 edition of the Madrid Metro map, designed by the RaRo Agency, took the idea of a simple diagram one step further by becoming one of the first produced for a major network to remove diagonal lines altogether; it is constituted just by horizontal and vertical lines only at right angles to each other.
+The 2007 edition of the Madrid Metro map, designed by the RaRo Agency, took the idea of a simple diagram one step further by becoming one of the first produced for a major network to remove diagonal lines altogether; it is constituted just by horizontal and vertical lines at right angles to each other.
 After many complaints over its disadvantages, the company reverted to the previous map in 2013.

 Transit maps are now increasingly digitized and can be shown in many forms online.